-1. Survey Related Research (a, b, and c have equal priority)
+1. Survey Related Research (a, b, and c have equal priority, d has lower priority).

 1a. an intensive industry-based survey of each of the relevant scallop access areas (Closed Area I, Closed Area II, Nantucket Lightship, Delmarva, Elephant Trunk and Hudson Canyon) that will provide estimates of total and exploitable biomass to be used for setting fishery catch limits under the rotational area management program.
-To support these area management decisions, survey data and biomass estimates must be available by early August of the year in which the survey is conducted (e.g. survey results that would inform 2017 fishing area decisions must be available by August 2016).
+To support these area management decisions, survey data and biomass estimates must be available by early August of the year in which the survey is conducted (e.g. survey results that would inform 2019 fishing area decisions must be available by August 2018).
 Areas scheduled to be open in the following fishing year generally have a higher priority than other areas.
-For 2016 the priority areas are likely to be: Elephant Trunk, Hudson Canyon, the access area in southern part of Closed Area II, the access area in Nantucket Lightship including the extension to the east as well as to the west within the current EFH closed area where small scallops have been observed, and to the north of the Closed Area I access area within the current EFH closed area that has known concentrations of scallops.
-For 2017 the priority areas are: Elephant Trunk, the access area in the southern part of Closed Area II, and the access area in Nantucket Lightship with extension to the east.
-If boundaries of scallop access areas change as a result of a future Council action, then applicants may be requested to adjust their survey to be consistent with new or modified access area boundaries.
-Additionally, applicants should note that the priority areas listed here may change based on results of 2015 surveys and/or feedback from the scallop fishing industry.
-Therefore, applicants may be requested to adjust their proposed survey to meet these emergent survey needs.
+For 2018 the priority areas to survey are likely to be: Mid-Atlantic Access Area (Elephant Trunk, Hudson Canyon, Delmarva), Nantucket Lightship, the access area in the southern part of Closed Area II as well as the extension south of Closed Area II.